Jennifer Esposito: Career

 Esposito became the brand ambassador for Eclair Naturals also in 2015, a gluten- and GMO-free vegan body and skin care line available in Rite Aid stores across the United States.
-In 2016 it was announced that Esposito would join the cast of NCIS as Special Agent Alexandra "Alex" Quinn, an experienced agent who left field work and became an instructor at the Law Enforcement Training Center.
-NCIS leader, Leroy Jethro Gibbs (Mark Harmon), will lure Quinn back into the field as part of his team where he will take advantage of her sharp wit, quick mind and immense talent as a federal agent.
-Upon her joining the cast of NCIS, executive producer Gary Glasberg said, "We couldn't be happier to have Jennifer Esposito joining us for season 14.
-She embodies everything that we hoped for in the character of Quinn and we can't wait to have her come be a part of our team".
+In 2016, it was announced that Esposito would join the cast of NCIS as Special Agent Alexandra "Alex" Quinn, executive producer Gary Glasberg noting, "We couldn't be happier to have Jennifer Esposito joining us for season 14.
+She embodies everything that we hoped for in the character of Quinn and we can't wait to have her come be a part of our team."
 In June 2017, it was announced that this would be her only season.
-Esposito appeared on the September 10, 2016, episode of Oprah: Where Are They Now?, where she said her doctor had her hospitalized in a psych ward.
+Esposito appeared on the September 10, 2016, episode of Oprah: Where Are They Now?, where she said her doctor had her hospitalized in a psychiatric ward.
 She said the hospitalization happened during the time she was an actress on the show Samantha Who?

 In 2019, she joined the cast of The Boys, an Amazon Prime Exclusive.
-In August, she was set to play a recurring role in the Awkwafina series on Comedy Central.
+In August, she was set to play a recurring role in the Awkwafina Is Nora from Queens series on Comedy Central.

-In February 2020, Esposito joined the Netflix series Inventing Anna created by Shonda Rhimes.
+In February 2020, it was announced that Esposito had joined the cast of the Netflix series Inventing Anna created by Shonda Rhimes in the role of Talia Mallay.
+However, this role was ultimately played by Marika Domińczyk.

+In 2023, Esposito wrote, directed, and starred in the film Fresh Kills playing the mother of two daughters in a coming-of-age story centered in the world of an organized crime family.